DorskFR/LeaguePyBot/LPBv2/README.md

   - [x] Cross platform control of keyboard and mouse
   - [x] Global killswitch to stop the program
-  - [x] Load hotkeys and settings from the game config files

 - **NetInterface**
   - [ ] Allow remote control